 It’s an old saying that to get rich you have to separate your income from your time.
 There are only so many hours you can reasonably work, and to leverage both other people’s time and skills for your profit, you’ll need to build a team.

 Find writers who excel in the areas you aren’t so great at, and find them in different timezones so you can have a 24-7 ready to go team to serve clients quickly and across the globe.
 You can do this on the sites mentioned by creating a client account.
+Once you start building a team, you could start thinking about implementing something like Deputy’s shift swapping software into the business, as this will allow you to keep track of absent staff without having to wonder why they didn’t turn up to work.
+This just makes managing the business a lot less stressful.

 The nature of this business really is global from day one.
 You might have clients in Australia, America, Asia and Russia all at the same time, and keeping up with it all can be exhausting and lead to anti-social hours.